Exemptions and Extensions

 Motorists may be eligible for an extension if there is a legitimate need for additional time to meet the testing requirements.
 An extension only postpones the testing requirements.
 A vehicle that receives an extension MUST be tested prior to registration renewal the following year.
 An Ohio E-Check Exemption/Extension Application must be completed and either taken to or mailed to the Ohio EPA E-Check field office, mailed to Ohio EPA E-Check, P.O.
 Box 1049, Columbus, Ohio 43216-1049, or taken to one of the 23 full-service testing stations.

-Motorists with a vehicle registered in Ohio but temporarily located out-of-state and not in another state's emissions testing area may be eligible for a four-month extension.
+Motorists with a vehicle registered in Ohio, but temporarily located out-of-state and not in another state's emissions testing area may be eligible for a six-month extension.
 A completed Ohio E-Check Exemption/Extension Application and a copy of the vehicle registration must be submitted to Ohio EPA.
 Click here for out-of-state testing options.

-There may be other circumstances under which you may qualify for a four-month extension.
+There may be other circumstances under which you may qualify for a six-month extension.
 If you have questions, contact the Mobile Sources Section at (614) 644-3059.

 Motorists may be eligible for a six-month hardship extension for vehicles that fail the Ohio E-Check test if the household's income falls within the income guidelines.
 To qualify for a hardship extension, the motorist must provide a completed Hardship Extension Application, a failed E-Check test, a written estimate for emission-related vehicle repairs, including diagnostic fees, in the amount of $75 or more, and meet the income guidelines below: